-39 Training
+37 Training

-40 Agency Administrator Training
+38 Agency Administrator Training

-- 41 The qualification standards identified in the Interagency Fire Program - 42 Management Qualifications Standards and Guide are required, in conjunction
+- The qualification standards identified in the Interagency Fire Program - 40 Management Qualification Standards are required, in conjunction with specific - 41 agency requirements, when filling vacant fire program positions, and as an aid in - 42 developing individual development plans (IDPs) for employees.

-- with specific agency requirements, when filling vacant fire program positions, 1 - and as an aid in developing individual development plans (IDPs) for employees.
-2 - Refuge managers/project leaders with Service lands under their jurisdiction 3 which require the development and maintenance of a fire management plan 4 - must attend Fire Program Management, an Overview (M-581), or may 5 - upon concurrence of the RFMC, attend the Prescribed Fire Workshop for 6 Agency Administrators offered by NIPFTC. - Projects leaders/refuge managers who oversee or have the potential to 8 . - oversee complex fire management programs should consult with their 9 - RFMC about attending Fire Program Management, Leading Complex Fire 10 Programs (M-582).
-11 - Field supervisors who may approve prescribed fire plans must attend Fire 12 ٠ - Program Management, an Overview (M-581), or may upon concurrence of 13 the RFMC, attend the Prescribed Fire Workshop for Agency Administrators 14 - offered by the NIPFTC.
-15

-- Regional chiefs, regional refuge supervisors, and refuge managers/project 16 ٠ leaders must complete periodic refresher training as determined by their 17 - supervisor in consultation with the RFMC.
-Refresher training options may 18 - include attending fire management training/workshops, trainee experiences, 19 or mentoring.
-20 - Guidance for use of the agency qualification for AADMs can be found in 21 ٠ - the Federal Wildland Fire Qualifications Supplement.
-22
+- 1 Refuge managers/project leaders with Service lands under their jurisdiction - which require the development and maintenance of a fire management plan (24.521) - 3 must attend Fire Program Management, an Overview (M-581), or may - 4 upon concurrence of the RFMC, attend the Prescribed Fire Workshop for 5 agency administrators offered by the National Interagency Prescribed Fire - agency administrators offered by the National Interagency Prescribed FireTraining Center. - 7 Projects leaders/refuge managers who oversee or have the potential to - 8 oversee complex fire management programs should consult with their - 9 RFMC about attending Fire Program Management, Leading Complex Fire 10 Programs (M-582). - 11 Field supervisors who may approve prescribed fire plans must attend Fire - 12 Program Management, an Overview (M-581), or may upon concurrence of - 13 the RFMC, attend the Prescribed Fire Workshop for Agency Administrators - offered by the National Interagency Prescribed Fire Training Center. - 15 Regional chiefs, regional refuge supervisors, and refuge managers/project - 16 leaders must complete periodic refresher training as determined by their - supervisor in consultation with the RFMC.
+Refresher training options may - include attending fire management training/workshops, trainee experiences, - or mentoring. - 20 Guidance for use of the agency qualification for agency administrators - 21 (AADM) can be found in the Federal Wildland Fire Qualifications 22 Supplement - 22 Supplement.

-Zone Fire Management Officer Training 23
+23 Zone Fire Management Officer Training

-- All ZFMOs are required to attend the M-581, Fire Program Management, an 24 - Overview course, either as a student or as a member of the instructor cadre.
-If 25 - attending as an instructor, the ZFMO must be present for the entire course.
-See 26 - Interagency Fire Program Management (IFPM) standards.
-27
+- 24 All ZFMOs are required to attend the M-581, Fire Program Management, an - 25 Overview course, either as a student or as a member of the instructor cadre.
+If - attending as an instructor, the ZFMO must be present for the entire course.
+See - 27 IFPM requirements.

-FWS Firefighter General Training Requirements 28
+28 FWS Firefighter General Training Requirements

-For firefighter qualification documentation guidance, reference chapter 13.
-29
+29 For firefighter qualification documentation guidance, reference chapter 13.